Rotorua is an awesome town to spend a few days, and a good base to explore a bit further afield.

-If you have an hour or two to spare some good time fillers are walking around Ohinemutu village (marae, church, geothermal activity), the Lakefront has a good kids playground, walking in Kuirau Park (geothermal activity), Okere Falls, and Rotorua Museum (good display in the basement for kids).
+If you have an hour or two to spare some good time fillers are walking around Ohinemutu village (marae, church, geothermal activity), the Lakefront has a good kids playground, walking in Kuirau Park (geothermal activity), Okere Falls.

 As for accommodation, if you want lakeside head to Okareka, Tarawera or Roititi, they’re all a 15-20 drive from the city.
 Tarawera in particular has world class trout fishing.
 If you want to be closer to the city look into the Glenholme or Lynmore suburbs.